-X3.1 In the case of a geotextile exhibiting a region of Hookean (linear) behavior (Fig. X2.1), after the non-linear region, a continuation of the linear region of the curve is constructed through the zero-force axis.
-This intersection, point B, is the zero elongation point from which elongation is measured.
+X3.1 In the case of a geotextile exhibiting a region of Hookean (linear) behavior (Fig. X2.1) after the nonlinear region, a continuation of the linear region of the curve is constructed through the zero-force axis.
+This intersection, point B, is the zero-elongation point from which elongation is measured.

 X3.1.1 The offset geotextile tensile modulus (Fig. X2.1) can be determined by dividing the force at any point along the line BD (or its extension) by the strain at the same point (measured from point B, defined as zero strain).
-The point where line BD first touches the force versus strain curve is the tangent point (for example, C).

-X3.2 In the case of a geotextile that does not exhibit any linear region (Fig. X3.1), a line is constructed tangent to the point on the force versus strain curve exhibiting the maximum slope (i.e., point H'.).
-This is extended to intersect the zero force axis at point B'.
-This intersection, point B', is the zero strain point from which strain is measured.
+The point where line BD first touches the force-versus-strain curve is the tangent point (for example, C).
+X3.2 In the case of a geotextile that does not exhibit any linear region (Fig. X3.1), a line is constructed tangent to the point on the force-versus-strain curve exhibiting the maximum slope (that is, point H').
+This is extended to intersect the zero-force axis at point B'.
+This intersection, point B', is the zero-strain point from which strain is measured.